Places to visit

 Another option in the Lochcarron area is the Ledgowan Lodge Hotel: the hotel and pub at Achnasheen.
-You will find a friendly and relaxed atmosphere and excellent meals in this impressive former hunting lodge.
+You will find a friendly and relaxed atmosphere in this impressive former hunting lodge.

 Petrol and diesel are available at the Lochcarron Food Centre and the Lochcarron Garage, both on Main Street and open throughout the year.
 The Food Centre is open seven days a week; the Lochcarron Garage is closed on Sundays.